Monstera: Growing and Caring for Your Plant

 Precautions: Avoiding Common Mistakes

-The Most Common Parasitic Pests
+The Most Common Parasites

 Diseases and Physiological Problems

-How to propagate your monstera?
+How to propagate your Monstera?

 This is the most common and quickest technique to propagate a Monstera, particularly Monstera deliciosa and Monstera adansonii.